Immediate constituent analysis: ICA in phrase structure grammars

-An important aspect of IC-analysis in phrase structure grammars is that each individual word is a constituent by definition.
-The process of IC-analysis always ends when the smallest constituents are reached, which are often words (although the analysis can also be extended into the words to acknowledge the manner in which words are structured).
+An important aspect of ICA in phrase structure grammars is that each individual word is a constituent by definition.
+The process of ICA always ends when the smallest constituents are reached, which are often words (although the analysis can also be extended into the words to acknowledge the manner in which words are structured).
 The process is, however, different in dependency grammars, since many individual words do not end up as constituents in dependency grammars.